-OneSignal’s reliability and speed has made it one of the most popular and widely chosen push providers in the world, earning the trust of over 900,000 developers, marketers, and businesses, delivering more than 6 billion messages daily.
+OneSignal’s reliability and speed have made it one of the most popular and widely chosen push providers in the world, earning the trust of over 1.8M developers, marketers, and businesses, delivering more than 10 billion messages daily.

-By using bleeding edge hardware, a custom delivery engine built with Rust, and a highly optimized network infrastructure, OneSignal can ensure reliability for even the most demanding workloads.
+By using bleeding-edge hardware, a custom delivery engine built with Rust, and highly optimized network infrastructure, OneSignal can ensure reliability for even the most demanding workloads.

 Support for Amazon messaging products is extremely limited.
 All AWS customers receive the Basic Support package free of charge.
 This includes access to documentation and whitepapers.
 Unfortunately, Amazon’s documentation tends to be outdated and lacking crucial information to help developers troubleshoot on their own.

 Users may submit support requests but only in relation to account or billing questions.
 If you’re looking for free technical assistance, public forums such as the AWS developer forum or StackOverflow are your best bet.
 Unfortunately, questions often go unanswered.
 If you have a pressing issue, you can only hope that other developers have the answer or that your question catches the attention of Amazon’s staff.

 If you’re looking for dedicated technical support, you’ll need to purchase an AWS Support Plan.
 Pricing for these support plans is tiered and based on your overall AWS usage.